apollographql/apollo-server/docs/source/workflow/requests.md

   https://rover.apollo.dev/quickstart/products/graphql
 ```

-> Apollo Server's default landing page provides a `curl` command you can use to execute a test query on your own server:
+> Apollo Server's default production landing page provides a `curl` command you can use to execute a test query on your own server:
 >
 > <img class="screenshot" src="../images/as-landing-page-production.jpg" width="500" />